PedemonteGiacomo/EasySite/README.md

 // Send email to user
     const userMsg = {
       to: email, // Email of the user obtained by the contact form
+      from: {
+        email: "noreply@itlpuliziegenova.it", // Use your authenticated domain to not get email goes into SPAM
+        name: "Luciano Tanzi", // Replace with your sender name },
+      // if you don't have an AUTHORIZED DOMAIN you need to replace this with a Verified Sender as Sengrid asks, example:
-      from: "giacomopedemonte@libero.it", // Replace with your verified sender email
+      // from: "giacomopedemonte@libero.it", // Replace with your verified sender email
       templateId: "d-c4825a7d9322498ebc92c784d0e5ff62", // Replace with your SendGrid template ID
       asm: {
         groupId: "YOUR_UNSUBSCRIBE_GROUP_ID" // Replace YOUR_UNSUBSCRIBE_GROUP_ID with the actual ID of your unsubscribe group